A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Introduction

 Over the years, the number of experimental results not conforming with the chiral $p$-wave hypothesis have accumulated~\cite{MackenzieEA17}.
 Among observations difficult to explain within the chiral $p$-wave paradigm are indications of gap nodes inferred from heat capacity~\cite{NishiZakiEA00, GrafBalatsky00}, heat conductivity~\cite{HassingerEA17} and scanning tunneling microscopy measurements (STM)~\cite{MadhavenEA19}, and the absence of a $T_c$-cusp under uniaxial strain~\cite{HicksEA14, SteppkeEA17}.
 A peak in the accumulated evidence was reached when the NMR Knight shift experiment was repeated~\cite{PustogowEA19, IshidaEA19}, now finding a substantial reduction in the spin susceptibility at low temperature.
 This has launched a renewed focus on the compound, both experimentally~\cite{LiEA19, PetchEA20, GrinekoEA20, GhoshEA20, ChronisterEA20, XinxinEA20} and theoretically~\cite{GingrasEA19, RomerEA19, RoisingEA19, LindquistKee19, SuhEA19, ZhiqiangEA20, KivelsonEA20, Mazumdar20, RomerEA20, Willa20, LeggettEA20}.

-The new NMR experiments~\cite{PustogowEA19, IshidaEA19} appear reconcilable with a number of even-parity (pseudo-)spin singlet order parameters and possibly the helical $p$-wave (pseudo-)spin triplet order parameters.
+The new NMR experiments~\cite{PustogowEA19, IshidaEA19} appear reconcilable with a number of even-parity pseudospin singlet order parameters and possibly the helical $p$-wave pseudospin triplet order parameters.
 However, the options are being narrowed down as thermodynamic shear elastic measurements~\cite{GhoshEA20} and $\mu$SR~\cite{GrinekoEA20} suggest that the superconducting order is likely two-component, at least at temperatures well below $T_c$.
-A very recent NMR experiment at low magnetic fields casts further doubt on any odd-parity order parameter~\cite{ChronisterEA20}, leaving spin-singlet pairing as the most likely scenario.
+A very recent NMR experiment at low magnetic fields casts further doubt on odd-parity order~\cite{ChronisterEA20} (restricting any odd-parity component to be $\lesssim 10$\% of the primary component), leaving pseudospin-singlet pairing as the most likely scenario.
 Recently, two putative solutions to the long-standing puzzles have been proposed.

-A chiral $d$-wave order parameter (irreducible representation (irrep) $E_g$ of $D_{4h}$ in the group theory nomenclature) could explain TRSB and the observed jump in the shear elastic modulus $c_{66}$~\cite{GhoshEA20}.
+A chiral $d$-wave order parameter (irreducible representation (irrep.) $E_g$ of $D_{4h}$ in the group theory nomenclature) could explain TRSB and the observed jump in the shear elastic modulus $c_{66}$~\cite{GhoshEA20}.
+Indeed the behaviour of $T_c$ and $T_\textrm{TRSB}$ under both hydrostatic pressure and La substitution \cite{splitting_Tc_TTRSB} is similar, suggesting a symmetry protected degeneracy such as this one.
 It was shown that a chiral $d$-wave can be stabilized by including certain $k_z$-dependent spin-orbit coupling (SOC) terms at sufficiently large Hund's coupling~\cite{SuhEA19}.
 However, the prevailing belief has been that the material is effectively two-dimensional (2D)~\cite{BergmannEA00, MackenzieEA17}, a belief which has recently been examined and to some extent confirmed~\cite{DamascelliEA14, GingrasEA19, RoisingEA19}.
 Furthermore, the horizontal line node that the $d_{xz} +id_{yz}$ order possesses, would likely conflict with the experimental evidence of vertical line nodes~\cite{HassingerEA17, MadhavenEA19}.